yongdk1/CZ4153-lilibet/README.md

 ### User Bets
 1. Users can see all past bets made on the various topics
-2. Users will be able to see if their bets are claimed
+2. Users will be able to see if their bets have been claimed